-The National World War I Museum and Memorial is partnering with exceptional institutions to offer two learning opportunities for teachers this summer.
+The National WWI Museum and Memorial is partnering with exceptional institutions to offer two learning opportunities for teachers this summer.

-The Museum and The Gilder Lehrman Institute of American History are offering a special week-long Teacher Seminar July 15-21, 2018: World War I and Its Aftermath.
+The Museum and Memorial, with The Gilder Lehrman Institute of American History, are offering a special week-long Teacher Seminar July 15-21, 2018: World War I and Its Aftermath.
 Detailed information, including a link for applications, will be available on the Gilder Lehrman website.

 This seminar features Dr. Jay Winter, who will examine the origins, scope, and consequences of World War I with a particular emphasis on the revolution in violence between 1914 and 1918, the obliteration of the distinction between military and civilian targets, the failed peace settlement, and the patterns of remembrance.

-The seminar will take place at the Museum in Kansas City, Mo.
+The seminar will take place at the National WWI Museum and Memorial in Kansas City, Mo.

-Applications are due February 1, 2018.
-This is a competitive program.
+Applications were due February 1, 2018 for this competitive program.